 Source : ACLED - https://www.acleddata.com/data/

-Protection is a priority for populations affected by insecurity, particularly in the north and central regions.
+Protection: Protection is a priority for populations affected by insecurity, particularly in the northern and central regions.
 Protection incidents include attacks on civilians, targeting of civilian infrastructure, SGBV, child exploitation and forced recruitment, and the presence of IEDs.?

 Information Gaps and Needs